posativ/acrylamid/README.rst

 Commands
 --------

-See :doc:`commands` for a detailed overview.
+See `commands <https://posativ.org/acrylamid/commands.html>`_ for a detailed overview.

 ::